Blog The Best Apps That Blocks Other Apps on Your Child’s Phone

 Block Unwanted Apps on Your Child’s Devices Using Parental Control Apps

-As I just said, app blockers are marvelous tools for adults to manage their time and keep away from harmful apps.
+As I just said, app blockers are marvelous tools for adults to manage their screen time and keep away from harmful apps.
 However, they don’t offer parental control features.
-If you wish to stop your child from accessing dangerous apps and control the amount of time they spend on their phones or computers, parental control apps are what you need.
+If you wish to block distracting websites and apps on your child’s device and control the amount of time they spend on their phones or computers, parental control apps are what you need.

-A comprehensive parental control app, like Safes, is more than an app to block apps on your child’s phone, tablet, or computer.
+A comprehensive parental control app, like Safes, is more than an app to block websites and apps on their phone, tablet, or computer.
 They offer a wide range of features to monitor how much time your kid spends on any app and block the one you don’t want your child to use.
-Besides, they can block other apps after a certain time.
+Besides, they can also be used as primary apps to block apps after a certain time.
 That means you can schedule your child’s phone to block specific apps for a particular duration.

 Why Safes Is the Ultimate Solution to Block Unwanted Apps on Your Child’s Devices

-Safes is a parental control app that allows you to block any app on your child’s device.
+Safes is a digital wellbeing and parental control app that allows you to block distracting apps on your child’s device.
 It works on Android and iOS phones and tablets, as well as Windows and Mac computers.
 Unlike the average app blockers, your settings on Safes are protected.
-There’s no way for your child to bypass them, even if they use an adult’s assistance.
+There’s no way for your child to bypass them or delete the app, even if they use an adult’s assistance.

 Safes is a parental control app—an app that blocks other apps